ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assessment-strategy.md

   detected mistakes in the technical writing.

-- **GitHub Actions Build Status of Either :fontawesome-solid-check: or :fontawesome-solid-times::** Since additional checks on the program source code and technical writing are encoded in GitHub Action workflows and, moreover, all of the GatorGrader checks are also run in GitHub Actions, an engineering effort will receive a checkmark grade if the last
+- **GitHub Actions Build Status of Either :fontawesome-solid-check: or :fontawesome-solid-xmark::** Since additional checks on the program source code and technical writing are encoded in GitHub Action workflows and, moreover, all of the GatorGrader checks are also run in GitHub Actions, an engineering effort will receive a checkmark grade if the last